 - Investors always consider the diluted earnings per share not the basic earnings per share though most of the time basic EPS gives a true reflection.

 Public companies are mandated to report both basic and diluted number of shares.
 Out of the two basic and diluted EPS, investors will always look at the diluted EPS number.
-Though diluted EPS do not reflect the true value as it assumes that all the dilutive securities will get converted which not the case most of the time.
+Though diluted EPS does not reflect the true value as it assumes that all the dilutive securities will get converted which not the case most of the time.

 This has been a guide to what are Diluted Shares?.
 Here we discuss the components of the Fully Diluted Shares Outstanding along with practical examples, advantages, and disadvantages.
 You can learn more about accounting from the following articles –